 When your likes are going down and your comment rate is plummeting it is easy to believe the myths floating around about how Instagram has changed the user experience and the algorithm and how it means your engagement is going to hell in a handbasket forever.
 Sure, Facebook and Instagram do make tweaks on a semi-regular basis but that doesn’t mean that the sky is falling, Chicken Little.

-Just like our scientific forefathers, the Mythbusters, our Social Media Marketing Calgary team came up with a list of the most reinforced Instagram urban legends they could think of to break down for you.
+Just like our scientific forefathers, the Mythbusters, our social media marketing team came up with a list of the most reinforced Instagram urban legends they could think of to break down for you.

 Myth 1: Your Business Isn’t Suited for Instagram